lucamocerino/Binary-Neural-Networks-PyTorch-1.0/README.md

 $ python main.py app:yml/nin_cifar10.yml
 ```
 ## Related Applications
+If you find this code useful in your research, please consider citing one of the works in this section.

   - CoopNet: Cooperative Convolutional Neural Network for Low-Power MCUs https://arxiv.org/abs/1911.08606
   - TentacleNet: A Pseudo-Ensemble Template for Accurate Binary Convolutional Neural Networks https://arxiv.org/abs/1912.10103